 Read about the sights in Jaipur, the capital of Rajasthan.
 This was my second stop on the Golden Triangle of India, the extremely popular tour for most first-time visitors to India.
 There is a lot to discover, more than you will be able to absorb during your short stay.

 I was on a tour, unlike the traveller I would like to think I am.
 On the other hand it was an easy way into the hustle and bustle of India, and I got to discover a lot during my week on the road with a group of fellow Norwegians.
 The Golden Triangle consists of Delhi, Jaipur and Agra – links are to my articles.
-I will be presenting the sights of Jaipur, inside and out, almost in chronological order.
+I will be presenting sights in Jaipur, inside and out, almost in chronological order.
 We spent two nights here.
 The impressions are scarcely promoted in words, I am during this series of articles from India, relying on pictures.
 Sometimes they speak larger than words.

 Moti Doongri Fortress

 Upon entering the city one easily takes notice of a fortress on a hilltop.
 It was originally built in 1761 but was later expanded with a small palace imitating a Scottish castle.
 There is also a Hindu temple inside.
 We only saw it from below as it was not on the priority list of my tour agency.
 To some extent the two monkeys in front gave a more lasting impression.

 This is one of several Birla Hindu temples across the country.
 It is in fact not as old as one would expect.
 It was constructed in 1998 on an elevated stand in between the Moti Doongri Fortress hill and one of the main thoroughfares of Jaipur.
 The white marble structure seemed to be very popular at sunset, when we arrived.
 It gets lit up in the evening giving the white marble a greenish look, quite nice actually.

 Hawa Mahal (Palace of Winds)